cloud66/help-old/_posts/getting-started/docker-getting-started-deployments.md

 <p>Now the Rails app is configured to run in a container and we've setup a separate MySQL database server.
 All that remains is to decide what cloud provider to use and what server size and region we should deploy to.</p>

+<p>Remember, you can also deploy to your own servers.
+However you should first <a href="http://help.cloud66.com/deployment/registered-servers">add them as  registered servers</a>.</p>

 <h2 id="configuring-servers">
     Configuring Servers